matplotlib/matplotlib/doc/users/interactive_guide.rst

 run the event loop until a key is pressed on stdin.

-Matplotlib does not currently do any management of `PyOS_InputHook` due to the wide range of ways that matplotlib is used.
-This management is left to the code using Matplotlib.
-Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate `PyOS_InputHook` is not registered.
+Matplotlib does not currently do any management of :c:var:`PyOS_InputHook` due to the wide range of ways that matplotlib is used.
+This management is left to downstream libraries -- either user code or the shell.
+Interactive figures, even with matplotlib in 'interactive mode', may not work in the vanilla python repl if an appropriate :c:var:`PyOS_InputHook` is not registered.

 Input hooks, and helpers to install them, are usually included with the python bindings for GUI toolkits and may be registered on import.
 IPython also ships input hook functions for all of the GUI frameworks Matplotlib supports which can be installed via ``%matplotlib``.
 This is the recommended method of integrating Matplotlib and a prompt.

 IPython / prompt toolkit